Save the Drawings and Plans made for Napoleon I

 Aims of the operation

-There are three principal aims:
+There were three principal aims:

 – immediate restoration of the documents in the worst physical condition;